Regulating Bodies, Responsibilities and Approval

 Why is this information important to you?

 As a Sign Service/ Installation technician it is important to know all aspects of your job.
-From installing CSA approved signs to site built signs, repairing and converting signs it is important to follow safe work practices and legally install the sign.
+You will be installing CSA approved signs and site-built signs and repairing and converting signs.
+It is important to follow safe work practices and to legally install the sign.

 When you have completed this module you will be able to:

-Understand who the following regulating bodies that made the Sign Service/Installation Technician certification are and their roles.
+Understand the roles of the regulating bodies that administer the Sign Service/Installation Technician Certification.

-Understand the difference between a company certified by an organization (for example CSA, ULC) and one that it not and how their signs are to be approved for installation.
+Understand the difference between a company certified by an organization (for example CSA, ULC) and one that is not and how the signs of an uncertified company are to be approved for installation.

 This instructional workbook was developed by the Alberta Sign Association with the goal of providing safety education and technical training for the electrical certification of a Sign Service/Installation Technician.
 It is intended that an individual could obtain accreditation from the Alberta Sign Association when they have successfully completed the approved technical training.
 Part of this accreditation requires an on-the-job training period under the supervision of an authorized employer.

 Several provincial organizations were consulted and involved in the process of establishing the scope of qualifications necessary for the electrical certification of a Sign Service/Installation Technician.
-A list of these regulating bodies, complete with their respective jurisdictions as applied to the installation of electrical sign equipment, are listed below.
+The regulating bodies, complete with their respective jurisdictions as applied to the installation of electrical sign equipment, are listed below.

 As an example, the Electrician trade is designated as a compulsory certification trade in Alberta.
 This means that to perform tasks, activities or functions that fall within the scope of the Electrician trade you must be a Certified Electrician, registered apprentice or have obtained an Authorization to Work from the Executive Director of the Apprenticeship and Industry Training Division.